 It is no secret that some of the best Vietnamese restaurants in the Boston area can be found in the Fields Corner section of Dorchester.
 Places such as Pho 2000 on Adams Street and Pho Hoa, Pho Le, and Pho So 1 Boston on Dorchester Avenue are just four such places that are worth checking out in and around this densely-populated area.
-In the case of this last spot (which we have reviewed, by the way), we have discovered that it is not actually connected to a place in Randolph with the same name, but for those who live in the suburbs, this is a moot point as the quality of the food is every bit as good at Randolph's Pho So 1 and it has a slightly more attractive interior, plenty of free parking, and the same great dishes that you might find at Pho So 1 (and the other aforementioned restaurants) in Dorchester.
+In the case of this last spot (which we have reviewed, by the way), we have discovered that it is not actually connected to a place in Randolph with the same name, but for those who live in the suburbs, this is a moot point as the quality of the food is every bit as good at Randolph's Pho So 1 and it has a slightly more attractive interior, plenty of free parking, and similar dishes that you might find at Pho So 1 (and the other aforementioned restaurants) in Dorchester.

-Randolph's version of Pho So 1 is located in a rather tired-looking shopping center just west of the center of town, and because the shopping center itself faces away from the two main roads that intersect near its eastern end (Routes 28 and 139), folks who drive through Randolph on their way to somewhere else will probably never even know about it.
+Pho So 1 in Randolph is located in a rather tired-looking shopping center just west of the center of town, and because the shopping center itself faces away from the two main roads that intersect near its eastern end (Routes 28 and 139), folks who drive through Randolph on their way to somewhere else will probably never even know about it.
 And because it resides in a shopping center, the restaurant is a bit limited in what it can do with its space (which is basically a rectangular room, like so many other dining spots in shopping centers), but they have made the most of it, with recessed lights that are not overly harsh, earthy-colored walls with sconces, tables that are faced fairly well apart, a noise level that is usually tolerable, and mirrors along the left wall that help make the restaurant feel larger than it actually is.